Kimskogfelter/Recipe-site/README.md

 - I used the tutorial on this page to make the contact form work https://learndjango.com/tutorials/django-email-contact-form-tutorial
 - I used the tutorial on this page for adding comments to a blog post to help med add the comments form to the recipe detail page https://www.geeksforgeeks.org/django-project-to-create-a-comments-system/ and the old "I Think Therefore I Blog  Authorisation, Commenting and Likes  Commenting - part 2" in the LMS.

-#### All the thanks to the lovely students on slack for helping out when needed and my mentor Ronan for being so supportive and helpfull
+#### All the thanks to the lovely students on slack.
+Specially the students in the community-sweden group for helping out when needed and my mentor Ronan for being so supportive and helpfull